ssvlabs/ssv/docs/specs/NETWORKING.md

 #### Subnet Partitions

-Subnet partitions referrs breaking relevant subnets into an indenpendant subsets of subnets, creating a seperation for its tasks and therefore enables to run multiple instances of the same operator, working on different subnets.
+Subnet partitions separates a given set of subnets into `n` indenpendant subsets of subnets, which could be assigned to `n` running instances of the same operator, each working on different subsets.

-That will help decrease the damage in case some node fails, as only a portion of the assigned validators will be affected, while the other instances keeps doing tasks in their subnets.
+That will help decrease the damage in case some node fails, as only a portion of the assigned validators will be affected, while the other healthy instances keeps doing tasks in their subnets.